 - Oral Sedation – Oral sedation allows us to create a safe and comfortable dental experience for patients who have avoided the dentist out of fear or who might have time restrictions.
 Sedative medicine are given to patient by mouth in liquid or pill form.
 Most people feel calmer and more relaxed after taking sedative medication.
 With oral sedation our Dr. Kumar can often perform a multiple procedures in a single appointment, without sacrificing either patient safety or clinical quality.
 Many people with hectic schedules find it very beneficial to receive necessary treatments in as little as one dental visit instead of multiple trips to the dentist.

-- IV Sedation – IV sedation involves a trained anesthesiologist who comes to the office to sedate you.
-This method allows us unprecedented control over relaxation levels, so we can tailor the sedation to your specific needs.
+- IV Sedation – This method allows us unprecedented control over relaxation levels, so we can tailor the sedation to your specific needs.
 Depending on the amount of sedative you receive, you will feel extremely relaxed, drowsy, or you may fall asleep completely.
 Typically, patients remain conscious and can respond to questions but do not experience extreme nervousness or discomfort, remembering little about the appointment afterwards.